Passing the CKA

 Full list and details are here for the current test on kubernetes 1.12.
 The test changes with each release of kubernetes.

-Other resources from the CNCF
+Other resources from the CNCF Link to heading

 If you’re having trouble coming up with tutorials, Linux Academy has a great set of practice test questions in their course: Certified Kubernetes Administrator (CKA)